THE-HEX-CLAN/Emo-Rabbit/README.md

 Technologies used

-Python Flask for the backend
+Python Flask for the backend.
-HTML, CSS and JavaScript for the frontend
+HTML, CSS and JavaScript for the frontend.
-TfIdf algorithm for machine learning model training TextRank algorithm for text summarization
+TfIdf algorithm for machine learning model training.
+TextRank algorithm for text summarization.

 Future improvements

-Improve the accuracy of the emotion detection model Add support for multiple languages
+Improve the accuracy of the emotion detection model.
+Add support for multiple languages.
-Incorporate sentiment analysis to provide more granular classifications of emotions Improve the UI to make it more user-friendly and visually appealing
+Incorporate sentiment analysis to provide more granular classifications of emotions.
+Improve the UI to make it more user-friendly and visually appealing.